PCI DSS compliance - Ten myths busted

 Below we've given clarity to the top ten myths so you can know exactly where you stand.

-1. One vendor and provider will make us compliant
+1. One vendor and provider will make us compliance:

-It won’t.
-Your entire contact centre environment needs to be compliant.
+It won't.
+Your entire contact center environment needs to be compliant.

-It’s everyone’s responsibility, from IT to marketing, admin and finance.
-The ultimate responsibility lies at the top of the organisation.
+It's everyone's responsibility, from IT to marketing, admin and finance.
+The ultimate responsibility lies at the top of the organization.

-It will mean that your customers’ personal and payment card data is secure not your organisation.
+It will mean that your customers' personal and payment card data is secure not your organization.

 Protecting your business against a data breach or theft cannot be considered unreasonable.
 You risk losing your customers, your reputation and your revenue by not taking this seriously.

-There is a PCI DSS compliance threshold to suit all sizes of organisation and you should not ignore the responsibility of protecting your customers’ card and personal data.
+There is a PCI DSS compliance threshold to suit all sizes of organization and you should not ignore the responsibility of protecting your customers' card and personal data.

 You may have been compliant on the day you completed the form, but have you maintained your compliance?
 It's not a 'check and forget' activity.
 You need to live and breathe it, embedding the security into every aspect of your business.

 Is going out of business too hard as well?
 What about losing your customers to the competition?
-Or, having to meet a hefty fine for a data breach?.
-These are the risks you run into not complying.
+Or, having to meet a hefty fine for a data breach?
+These are the risks you run in not complying.

 No, it doesn't.
 It simply means that your software application complies to PA DSS.
 It does not make your business PCI DSS compliant.